-- Launch TikTok and open the drafts folder
+- Open the drafts folder

 - Change the privacy settings

-- Post the TikTok video privately
+- Privately post the TikTok video

-Step One: Launch TikTok and Open the Drafts Folder
+Step One: Open the Drafts Folder

-Open TikTok on your Android or iPhone then tap "me" in the bottom right corner to display your profile.
-On the left side of your screen, tap "drafts" to view a list of your unpublished videos.
+Open TikTok on your Android or iPhone, then tap Profile in the bottom right corner to display your profile page.
+On the left side of the screen, tap Drafts to view a list of your unpublished videos.

 Step Two: Change the Privacy Settings

-Step Three: Post the TikTok Video
+Step Three: Privately Post the TikTok Video

-Tap "post" to publish your video then tap the lock icon on your profile page to view it.
+Tap Post to publish your video, then tap the lock icon on your profile page to view it.
 Your TikTok video should be saved to your device with any effects, filters, and music you added during the editing process.

 Now you're all set to save and edit additional TikTok drafts in the future.
 Let us know if this tutorial was helpful, and feel free reach out on social media with suggestions for future post ideas.
 Make sure to subscribe to our YouTube channel @Kapwingapp for the latest TikTok trends and follow us on Twitter for content updates.

 You can also join our newsletter to get our newest and best creator resources delivered right to your inbox.
 We can't wait to see what you create!